dataloop-ai/AutoML/README.md

 **max_trials** - defines the maximum total number of trials that will be tested

-**max_instances_at_once** - defines the number of trials that will run simultaneously, i.e. in parallel to each other.
-This value must be smaller than the number of available gpus.
+**max_instances_at_once** - defines the number of trials that will run simultaneously, i.e. in parallel to each other and must be smaller than the number of available gpus.

 **model_priority_space** -  define the model specs that best suits your priorities.